 - Modeling: We teach skills and attributes by modeling them for students.
 Above all, we further our own liberal education and model exemplary lives.

-- Project-Based Learning: We use engaging simulations and hands-on projects aimed towards authentic audiences meeting real needs.
+- Project-Based Learning: We use engaging simulations and hands-on projects aimed towards authentic audiences and meeting real needs.